goatandsheep/react-native-dotenv/README.md

 Or you can override the default `cacheIdentifier` to include some of your environment variables.

+The tests that use `require('@env')` are also not passing.

 ## Credits

 * Based on [David Chang](https://github.com/zetachang)’s works on [babel-plugin-dotenv](https://github.com/zetachang/react-native-dotenv/tree/master/babel-plugin-dotenv).
 * Also based on [Bertrand Marron](https://github.com/tusbar)'s works on [babel-plugin-dotenv-import](https://github.com/tusbar/babel-plugin-dotenv-import).

+If you'd like to become an active contributor, please send us a message.

 ## Miscellaneous